falconindy/pkgbuild-introspection/README.md

-This is a proof of concept used to extract metadata from PKGBUILDs.

-  - pkgbuild_introspection: the actual work is done here
-  - introspect: a test driver for `pkgbuild_introspection`
-  - mkaurball: creates a source tarball (ala `makepkg --source`) with a generated `.AURINFO` file
-  - aurinfo.py: an implementation of an `.AURINFO` parser
-  - smoketest: compares `AURINFO` to repo data
-  - regtest: a regression tester tool

-End users should only really be interested in `mkaurball`.
+# pkgbuild-introspection

+This is a suite of tools which can be used to parse PKGBUILDs and create SRCINFO files.
+Most users will only be interested in the `mkaurball` utility which generates tarballs suitable for submission to Arch Linux's [AUR](https://aur.archlinux.org).
 The remainder of these tools are intended for development and debugging purposes.